Mansa Musa: Pilgrimage to Mecca

 Musa and his entourage arrived at the outskirts of Cairo in July 1324.
-They camped for three days by the Pyramids of Giza, before crossing the Nile into Cairo on 19 July.
-While in Cairo, Musa met with the Mamluk sultan al-Nasir Muhammad, whose reign had already seen one mansa, Sakura, make the hajj.
+They camped for three days by the Pyramids of Giza before crossing the Nile into Cairo on 19 July.
+While in Cairo, Musa met with the Mamluk sultan al-Nasir Muhammad, whose reign had already seen one mansa, Sakura, make the Hajj.
 Al-Nasir expected Musa to prostrate himself before him, which Musa initially refused to do.
-When he did finally bow, he said he was doing so for God alone.
-Despite this initial awkwardness, the two rulers got along well, and exchanged gifts.
+When Musa did finally bow he said he was doing so for God alone.

+Despite this initial awkwardness, the two rulers got along well and exchanged gifts.
 Musa and his entourage gave and spent freely while in Cairo.
-Musa stayed in the Qarafa district of Cairo, and befriended its governor, Ibn Amir Hajib, who learned much about Mali from him.
+Musa stayed in the Qarafa district of Cairo and befriended its governor, ibn Amir Hajib, who learned much about Mali from him.
 Musa stayed in Cairo for three months, departing on 18 October with the official caravan to Mecca.

-Musa's generosity continued as he traveled onwards to Mecca, and he gave gifts to fellow pilgrims and the people of Medina and Mecca.
+Musa's generosity continued as he traveled onward to Mecca, and he gave gifts to fellow pilgrims and the people of Medina and Mecca.
 While in Mecca, conflict broke out between a group of Malian pilgrims and a group of Turkic pilgrims in the Masjid al-Haram.
 Swords were drawn, but before the situation escalated further, Musa persuaded his men to back down.

-Musa and his entourage lingered in Mecca after the last day of the hajj.
+Musa and his entourage lingered in Mecca after the last day of the Hajj.
 Traveling separately from the main caravan, their return journey to Cairo was struck by catastrophe.
-By the time they reached Suez, many of the Malian pilgrims had died of cold, starvation, or bandit raids, and they had lost many of their supplies.
-Having run out of money, Musa and his entourage were forced to borrow money and re-sell much of what they had purchased while in Cairo before the hajj, and Musa went into debt to several merchants, such as Siraj al-Din.
+By the time they reached Suez, many of the Malian pilgrims had died of cold, starvation, or bandit raids, and they had lost much of their supplies.
+Having run out of money, Musa and his entourage were forced to borrow money and resell much of what they had purchased while in Cairo before the Hajj, and Musa went into debt to several merchants such as Siraj al-Din.
 However, Al-Nasir Muhammad returned Musa's earlier show of generosity with gifts of his own.

-On his return journey, Musa met the Andalusian poet Abu Ishaq al-Sahili, whose eloquence and knowledge of jurisprudence impressed him, and whom he convinced to travel with him to Mali.
-Other scholars whom Musa brought to Mali included Maliki jurists.
+On his return journey, Musa met the Andalusi poet Abu Ishaq al-Sahili, whose eloquence and knowledge of jurisprudence impressed him, and whom he convinced to travel with him to Mali.
+Other scholars Musa brought to Mali included Maliki jurists.